 2. Kokopelli Rafting Adventures

 This is not your typical rafting company or rafting experience.
-Stationed smack dab on the Low Road to Taos, intentional trip planning will allow you to enjoy interesting local experiences before and after your raft trip.
+Stationed smack dab on the low road to Taos, intentional trip planning will allow you to enjoy interesting local experiences before and after your raft trip.

 Never been rafting before?
 No worries.
 You’ll be coached by kind, patient, skilled, and comedic guides who know how to command safety and care for your group.
 Kokopelli guides are known for being sober, professional, family focused, and well educated, on and off the river.
-Though each guide has a unique tour guide style, you’ll notice a feeling of calm and confidence from any of them from the second you meet, and during the dynamic, detailed safety talk and custom life jacket fitting pre-trip.
+Though each guide has a unique tour guide style, you’ll notice a feeling of calm and confidence from all of them from the second you meet and during the detailed safety talk and custom life jacket fitting pre-trip.

 Post-rafting tired and happy, your option for a 30-minute drive to Taos on the bluffs of giant earth faults will make you drool.
 Detour to Pilar along the way for pristine La Vista Verde hiking, camping, and local chow, or steer off to Dixon for funky art and hippy co-op grub for a perfect Northern New Mexico weekend.

 Georges and Sue Mally offer guided Santa Fe mountain adventures in approachable variety packages to delight and host guests of all types.
 Passionate history buff, Georges, leads most of the tours and his delight for the outdoors and continuing curiosity of Native American culture and history is infectious and evident on any of these artfully planned tours.